-- a.
-Executive Committee The committee shall include the five officers of the Corporation and shall oversee the day-to-day business of the Corporation and appoint all other committees. - b.
+a.
+Executive Committee - The committee shall include the five officers of the Corporation and shall oversee the day-to-day business of the Corporation and appoint all other committees.

+- b.
 Neighborhood Plan The committee shall oversee the action steps as outlined by the West Central Neighborhood Plan and review any proposals for additions or changes to the Plan. - c.
-Nominating The committee shall be selected and announced at the September general meeting of the Corporation members.
+Nominating The committee shall be chaired by the past president of the Corporation who will fill out the committee assuming the past president is not seeking office.
+Should the past president be seeking office, another current or past officer shall chair the committee.
 The committee shall identify and nominate the persons to run for each officer position of the Corporation.
 The committee shall present a list of the candidates nominated by it at the October regular meeting of the Corporation. - d.
 Fundraising The committee shall be selected and announced at the January meeting and shall develop, coordinate and facilitate, financially and through the organization of volunteer support groups, all activities, the proceeds from which are beneficial to the Corporation.
 This includes, but is not limited to, the annual West Central Neighborhood House and Garden Tour.
-The committee shall assist all other committees in the raising of funds from activities sponsored by those committees.
-The fund-raising committee shall be chaired by the Vice-President. - e.
+The committee shall assist all other committees in the raising of funds from activities sponsored by those committees. - e.
 Historic Preservation The committee shall be responsible for encouraging, facilitating and supporting the preservation of the architectural, historical and cultural character of the neighborhood. - f.
-Finance/Auditing The committee shall oversee the development of the budget, insure accurate tracking and accountability for funds and ensure adequate financial controls.
-The committee shall audit the Treasurer's accounts at the close of each fiscal year and submit a report to the individual members no later than January 31st of the following year. - g.
-Newsletter The committee shall oversee the production and distribution of the quarterly newsletter of the Corporation.
+Marketing The committee shall oversee all aspects of the Corporations interaction with the public, including logo, social media, newsletters, and signage.